From Look East to Act East: Challenges and Opportunities in Contemporary India-Southeast Asia Relations

 Conference Proceedings will be published on the website of Asia Centre.
 Thereafter selected papers will be considered for a peer-review process with a view to producing a book by a reputable international publisher.

-The Conference is being convened by Asia Centre, Bangkok, University of Calcutta and The India Association for Asian & Pacific Studies (IAAPS), Kolkata.
+The Conference is being convened by Asia Centre, Bangkok, Thailand, The India Association for Asian & Pacific Studies (IAAPS), Kolkata and the University of Calcutta.

 Mr. Yawee Butrkrawee, Program Coordinator, Asia Centre: firstname.lastname@example.org